jzerez/discrete_final_project/README.md

   <img height = 500 img src="images/AllRuntimesUpdated.jpg" />
 </p>

 Experimentally we found that complete graphs, with many cliques, showed the biggest improvement from adding pivoting.
 On the complete graph the stadard Bron-Kerbosch algorithm ran in approximately `O(2ⁿ)` while the variation with pivoting ran in just over linear `O(n)` time.
 On path graphs both algorithms performed similarly in about `O(n)` time.
 Additionally in Watts-Strogatz graphs both performed in approximately `O(n²)` time.
+The code for generating these runtime graphs can be found in the `RuntimeAnalysis.py` file in our github repository.

 ## Annotated Bibliography
 ###### [1]: “Bron–Kerbosch algorithm,” *Wikipedia*.
 Dec.
 01, 2020, Accessed: Dec.
 17, 2020.
 [Online].
 Available: https://en.wikipedia.org/w/index.php?title=Bron%E2%80%93Kerbosch_algorithm&oldid=991757554.
-We used the Wikipedia page for the Bron-Kerbosh algorithm for our jumping off point.
+We used the Wikipedia page for the Bron-Kerbosch algorithm for our jumping off point.
 This page pointed us to other useful resources and provided us the foundation upon which we could start to build our python implementation of the algorithm.

 ###### [2]: J. W. Moon and L. Moser, “On cliques in graphs,” *Israel J. Math.*, vol. 3, no. 1, pp. 23–28, Mar.
 1965, doi: 10.1007/BF02760024.
 We used this paper to try to understand how to calculate the maximum number of cliques in a graph in order to estimate the worst-case runtime of some of our algorithms, particularly the brute-force algorithm.

 ###### [3]: D. R. Wood, “On the maximum number of cliques in a graph,” *Graphs and Combinatorics*, vol. 23, no. 3, pp. 337–352, Jun.
 2007, doi: 10.1007/s00373-007-0738-8.
 We used this paper to try to understand how to calculate the maximum number of maximal cliques in a graph, also with the goal of determining the worst-case runtimes for our algorithms.
-In particular, the runtime of the Bron-Kerbosh algorithm without pivoting is dependent on the number of maximal cliques in a graph.
+In particular, the runtime of the Bron-Kerbosch algorithm without pivoting is dependent on the number of maximal cliques in a graph.